First Timer's Guide to Miramar Beach

 Visiting Miramar Beach for the first time?
 Here’s what you need to know.

 In addition to its miles of sugar-white sand, which are perfect for a day of lounging, Miramar Beach is one of the few places in South Walton where you can rent jet skis or a boat and go parasailing, so if you like to add horsepower to your fun, this beach neighborhood is a perfect choice.

 If retail therapy is just what the doctor ordered, you’re in luck.
-Miramar Beach is home to Silver Sands Premium Outlets, which boasts more than 100 stores with name brands like Nike, Tory Burch, Banana Republic and Kate Spade, as well as restaurants and a playground for the kids.
+Miramar Beach is home to Silver Sands Premium Outlets, which boasts around 100 stores with name brands like Nike, Tory Burch, Banana Republic and Kate Spade, as well as restaurants and a playground for the kids.